Minus Eighty Degree Laboratory Freezer for ISS: MELFI description

-Each dewar is a cylindrical vacuum-insulated 75 litre container and can accommodate samples of a variety of sizes and shapes.
-The initial delivery of the unit also included a number of spare dewars.
+Dewars are cylindrical, 75-liter vacuum-insulated containers that may hold samples of various sizes and forms.
+A number of extra dewars were also delivered with the unit at first.

 MELFI was developed by the European Space Agency.
 Two units have been supplied to NASA and one to the Japan Aerospace Exploration Agency (JAXA).
 In addition ground units for training, experiment preparation, and use in control experiments have been built.